These days, it seems like it’s tough to stay ahead financially. Hopefully, these online jobs from home opportunities can help you get a leg up.

 If you have a penchant for both writing and sales, this gig might be right for you.

 All major publications have editors.
 This crucial role ensures content is both digestible as well as useful for readers.
 The idea is to deliver a finished product.

 So, what does an editor do?

 So, in a sense, they are also content strategists.
-If you enjoy giving constructive feedback, you may want to consider this when thinking about work from home jobs.
+If you enjoy giving constructive feedback, you may want to consider this when thinking about work-from-home jobs.

-Salary: up to $100,000 per year (possibly more).
+Salary: up to $119,000/year.

-8. Customer Service Representative
+9. Customer Service Representative

 The term customer service representative is fairly broad, but that’s because these jobs can vary widely depending on the company.
-The good news, though, is they can usually be done from home
+The good news, though, is they can usually be done from home.

-As with any job, even though this is normally entry-level, it will be easier to land if you have relevant experience in the organization’s industry.
+As with any job, even though this position is normally entry-level, it will be easier to land if you have relevant experience in the organization’s industry.

-Pay: up to $50,000/year.
+Pay: up to $32/hour.

-9. Virtual Assistant
+10. Virtual Assistant

 What does a virtual assistant do?
 Actually, a virtual assistant can do almost anything.
 In general, someone who hires a virtual assistant has a successful business but also has one or more tasks that are taking up too much of their time.